Emergency situation

 12. Edit the text and click “Save”

-13. Click "Use this theme" and your split test will run
+13. Click “Use this theme, and your split test will run

-How to keep track of your split test
+How to track your split test

-Have fun with your split test.
+Enjoy your split test.

 Bonus: Track your test in Google Analytics

-Do you need help?
+Need help?
 Contact us at support@shoporama.dk.